NachoColl/blockchain-web-services/docs/index.md

 We aim to help companies build on top of blockchain and embrace the blockchain revolution by removing infrastructure complexities from creative workflows while improving decision-making "attributes of innovation"<sup>1</sup> (Relative Advantage, Compatibility, Complexity, Triability, and Observability).

 Regarding sustainability, Blockchain Web Services follows a sustainable economic and growth loop.
-The network token funds the platform's building and rewards the community for extending the offerings.
-At the same time, the revenue grows when companies use the Unified Smart Contracts API.
+Blockchain Web Service token funds the platform's building and rewards the community for extending the offering, while the revenue grows when companies use the Unified Smart Contracts API.

 <p align="center" style="color:gray;padding-bottom:20px; padding-top:20px;">_________</p>